Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Introduction

-The remainder of this paper is organised as follows: Section \ref{section:data} describes the ECMWF subseasonal reforecast dataset and the calculation of large-scale atmospheric circulation indices.
+The remainder of this paper is organised as follows: Section \ref{section:data} describes the ECMWF subseasonal reforecast datasets and the calculation of large-scale atmospheric circulation indices.
 Section \ref{section:statistics} provides an overview of the statistical concepts that are relevant for this study.
-Section \ref{section:results_uncalibrated} evaluates the forecast skill, reliability characteristics, and signal-to-noise properties in uncalibrated forecasts.
+Section \ref{section:results_uncalibrated} evaluates the forecast skill, reliability characteristics, and signal-to-noise properties in uncalibrated daily mean forecasts.
 Section \ref{section:results_calibrated} evaluates the same, but in forecasts that have been calibrated to enforce reliability.
-Lastly, section \ref{section:conclusions} summarises our results and provides recommendations for the robust and unbiased evaluation of reliability and signal-to-noise properties in the presence of sampling uncertainties.
+Section \ref{section:monthly_nao} explores the impacts of time-averaging and evaluates three different monthly mean NAO indices separately for summer and winter start dates.
+Lastly, section \ref{section:conclusions} summarises our results and discusses the challenges of robust and unbiased evaluation of reliability and signal-to-noise properties in the presence of sampling uncertainties.